rangsimanketkaew/AWS-HPC/nwchem/README.md

 Github: https://github.com/nwchemgit/nwchem
 Documentation: https://github.com/nwchemgit/nwchem/wiki

-## Specification of compute node on AWS EC2 cluster
+## Specification of AWS EC2 instance I used for writing this page

 On the day of this writing: